Etesam913/etesam913/README.md

 ### Hi!
-I am a frontend developer who primarily uses React :hammer:
+I am a frontend developer who primarily uses JavaScript and React :hammer:

 I am majoring in Computer Science at the Columbia School of Engineering and Applied Sciences.